freenas/freenas-docs/userguide/intro.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The %brand% operating system is installed to at least one device that
 is separate from the storage disks.
-The device can be a SSD or
+The device can be a SSD, a small hard drive, or a
 |usb-stick|.
 Installation to a hard drive is
 discouraged as that drive is then not available for data storage.